Beef Jerky selber machen: So wird dein hausgemachtes Jerky besonders lecker

 How long does homemade beef jerky last?

 The shelf life of beef jerky depends on the type of storage.
-If you store it properly, it is usually good for 1 to 2 months.
+If you store it properly, it usually lasts 1 to 2 months.

 Is homemade beef jerky healthy?

-Beef jerky offers the advantage of being high in protein.
-How healthy your homemade jerky is primarily depends on the quality of the ingredients used.
+Beef jerky has the advantage of being rich in protein.
+How healthy your homemade jerky is depends primarily on the quality of the ingredients used.
 The better the meat and the ingredients for the marinade, the healthier your dried meat will be.

 Ben Jacobs, founder of SimpleJerky, brought his passion for authentic beef jerky from the USA to Austria.
 Inspired by childhood memories of small, family-run shops in rural Northwestern Connecticut, he creates a handmade jerky with the highest quality standards, free from artificial additives and made from local beef.